aimacode/aima-exercises/markdown/advanced search exercises.md

 Q. In this exercise, we explore the use of local search methods to solve TSPs of the type defined in Exercise 3.30 ( will insert link later ).
     a.
 Implement and test a hill-climbing method to solve TSPs.
-Compare the results with op- timal solutions obtained from the $$A^∗$$ algorithm with the MST heuristic (Exercise 3.30).
+Compare the results with op- timal solutions obtained from the A* algorithm with the MST heuristic (Exercise 3.30).
     b.
 Repeat part (a) using a genetic algorithm instead of hill climbing.
 You may want to consult Larran ̃aga et al. (1999) for some suggestions for representations.
  (id=4.10 section=4.1)